 In 2016, MSFHR launched a refreshed suite of eight targeted funding programs, developed based on extensive consultations and environmental scanning to ensure they meet the needs of BC’s health research and life sciences community.

 Supports clinical health professionals (e.g. MD, RN, PT) to develop and advance research with the goal of bringing research evidence into practice within the health system.

 Connects post-doctoral (PhD, MD) health researchers with health policy decision-makers and their projects to enhance understanding, communication and promote evidence-informed policy-making.

 *This program is on pause for 2018 as MSFHR is partnering with CIHR’s Institute of Health Services and Policy Research on its 2018 Health System Impact Fellowship program.

 Supports researchers to advance their discoveries or inventions towards commercialization, helping ignite and enrich BC’s health innovation ecosystem.

 Supports health researchers in the training phase of their research career to enable career development and the long-term success of the BC health research landscape.

 - Scholar Program

-Supports early career health researchers, helping them form their own research teams, train junior scientists and develop world-leading research programs.
+Supports early career health researchers, helping them form their own research teams, train the next generation of scientists and develop world-leading research programs.

 Team funding programs (KT-focused)